Sep 23 Bukhara • drive to Mary, Turkmenistan

 Ring of fire in the Karakum desert: human error creates mesmerizing nights in the desert…

 From Ashgabat to Konya-Urgrench to cross the border back into Uzbekistan takes us through the Davaza Gas Craters.
 Elias describes the road as the worst road in the world.
 Definitely, the drive was difficult not only because of the pot holes but the camels walking down the middle and across the road.
-We are headed to a camping grounds provided by the government.
-The yurt or tent accommodates are first come/first serve.
-The jeep turns off-road to get to the crater , which takes experienced driver as the way is not clearly marked.
-Roman, our driver, is superior driver and luckily a first-class mechanic and barbecue expert!
+We are headed to a camp grounds provided by the government.
+The yurt or tent accommodations are on a first come/first serve.
+The jeep turned off-road and on a sandy piste to the crater, which takes experienced driver as the way is not marked.
+Roman, our driver, is superior at his skill and luckily, a first-class mechanic and barbecue expert!
 First stop, however, is the village of Yerbint, which gives a glimpse of rural life in the desert.

 Elias asks around to find if felt rugs are for sale though not for tourist consumption, he finds a lady willing to sell her rugs.
 The patterns in the felt rugs (see Kyrgyzstan to watch how felt is made) are handed down from generation to generation.
-When bargaining is finished the small boy reminded his mother that he had helped her roll the rug and if there would be any profit for him.
-This purchase bought not only an authentic piece of work but also cover myself with the rug, it would keep me warm all night against the raw desert night air.
+When bargaining is finished, one young boy reminded his mother that he had helped her roll the rug and slyly asked if there would be any profit for him.
+Little did I know that Elias’s insistence on this purchase would save be from a bitter cold night in the desert, not only an authentic piece of work but also I pulled the rug over me against the raw desert night air.

 In the morning we break camp early to cover another rough road to the Uzbekistan border with enough time to explore the monuments at Konye-Urgench, which was once the centre of the Islamic world.